openbraininstitute/sonata-extension/source/sonata_simulation.rst

    Property                     Type       Requirement Description
    ============================ ========== =========== ==========================================
    fields                       list       Mandatory   A list of dicts, where each dict defines one of the fields which are summed to produce the total stimulus.
-The format for each such dict is given in the table below. ramp_up_time                 float      Optional    Duration during which the signal ramps up linearly from 0, in ms. If not provided, assume no ramp-up time (note that the specified "duration" parameter is not inclusive of this ramp-up time) ramp_down_time               float      Optional    Duration during which the signal ramps down linearly to 0, in ms. If not provided, assume no ramp-down time (note that the specified "duration" parameter is not inclusive of the ramp-down time)
+The format for each such dict is given in the table below. ramp_up_time                 float      Optional    Duration during which the amplitude of the signal ramps up linearly from 0, in ms. If not provided, assume no ramp-up time (note that the specified "duration" parameter is not inclusive of this ramp-up time) ramp_down_time               float      Optional    Duration during which the amplitude of the signal ramps down linearly to 0, in ms. If not provided, assume no ramp-down time (note that the specified "duration" parameter is not inclusive of the ramp-down time)
    ============================ ========== =========== ==========================================

 .. table::